leekelleher/umbraco-contentment/.github/README.md

 Please make sure that you read the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

-This project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
-Play nice or go home. :v::heart::dove:
+This project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md). **Play nice or go home.** :v::heart::dove:

 If you are unhappy with the project or documentation, please help to identify specific issues and work towards resolving them - preferably in the form of a pull request.
 Otherwise you are completely free to complain on your favourite social network, or shout into the void.

-However, unacceptable behaviour towards myself or contributors may result in being blocked from this repository.
+Unacceptable behaviour towards myself or contributors may result in being blocked from accessing this repository.

 ### License